Michael Denny: Naval career

 Educated at Queen Elizabeth's School, Wimborne Minster, the Royal Naval College, Osborne and the Royal Naval College, Dartmouth, Denny joined the Royal Navy in 1909.
-He served in World War I and, after the War, specialised in gunnery.
+He served in the First World War and, after the war, specialised in gunnery.
 In 1932 he joined the staff of the Commander-in-Chief, Mediterranean Fleet.
 He spent two years at sea as an executive officer before becoming assistant director of Naval Ordnance at the Admiralty in 1937.
 He was appointed deputy director of Naval Ordnance in 1938.